 The Canadian Start-Up Visa Program allows innovative foreign entrepreneurs to obtain permanent residence in Canada while establishing a start-up business.
 Unlike other immigration programs offered by Canada for foreign entrepreneurs, the Start-Up Visa does not require any minimum investment by the immigrant.
 Further, the foreign entrepreneur can choose to live anywhere in Canada under this program, rather than a specific province as under the Provincial Nominee Program.
-Finally, the Start-Up Visa Program allows recipients to live in Canada as a permanent resident for three years, before then also becoming eligible to apply for Canadian citizenship and a Canadian passport.
+Finally, the Start-Up Visa Program allows recipients to live in Canada as permanent residents for three years, before then also becoming eligible to apply for Canadian citizenship and a Canadian passport.
 If the foreign entrepreneur has a spouse and children, they may follow similar steps to become Canadian citizens.

 The Start-Up Visa can help new businesses started by foreign entrepreneurs establish themselves and thrive with access to new markets within the Canadian and North American economies, numerous tax benefits Canadian incorporation may bring, and the quick and cost-effective immigration process offered by the program itself.
 The program helps foreign entrepreneurs with high potential to contribute to the Canadian economy while operating with a support system provided by private investment organizations that agreed to support the new business.